How to Get the Best of Scotland

 But you are not taking a degree.
 You are a tourist looking to get the best of Scotland.

-Scotland is overloaded with behind-the-scenes stories, fables and hand me down could-be-true tales.
+Scotland is overloaded with behind-the-scenes stories, fables and sometimes almost true tales.

 Add the narrative of the history of the place, and you have a fireside and marshmallow night to remember.